fanvanzh/shadowsock/README.md

 ```
 to install the ss service.

-port: 9000 ~ 9007, password is the same as port num.
+port: 9000 ~ 9015, password is the same as port num.

 encryption method: rc4-md5.

+use `systemctl restart shadowsocks-server` to restart service.

 # client